igotnextofficial/IGNFrontend/notes.md

 - [x] sign up page role list should only allow a subscriber and a artist, Mentors will be created internally by an admin user.
 - [x] once a user books a mentor and that mentor is pending approval then it should remain this way on all page (text "pending approval should remain")
 - [x] when i have the session displaying it should have a link to enter the meeting, if it is like 5 mins before the scheduled meeting.
+- [x] on the upcoming session should be a link for the mentor to be able to join the session.
+- [x] UpcomingSessions.tsx function to display date needs to be redone (formatDate func)
+- [x] export getUpcomingSessionWithinMax() func to be reused by other components
+- [x] bio should default to empty string not null
+- [x]drop down for account holder does not go to new page unless text is clicked directly, fix